Moratorium Period in Health Insurance: Guide & Updates | PolicyX

 Difference Between the Moratorium Period and Pre-existing Waiting Period

-DefinitionIt is a fixed time after which cover or claims can not be denied to the policyholder by the insurance provider for non-disclosure unless fraud is proven.
-It is the period during which the health insurer will not accept any claims related to pre-existing conditions.
+Definition A fixed period after which the insurer cannot deny coverage or claims to the policyholder for non-disclosure, unless fraud is proven.
+The period during which the health insurer will not accept any claims related to pre-existing conditions.

-Period5 Years2 to 3 Years
+Period 5 Years 2 to 3 Years

 How Does the Moratorium Period Work?